Ranking Jose Mourinho’s 11 signings for Man Utd from worst to best

 The Belgium international scored a respectable 42 goals in 96 games during his two seasons at United, but 11 of those came in his first 10 games, making the drop-off notable.

-He became a much-maligned figure at Old Trafford in 2018-19 and then decided to join Inter Milan, where he has rediscovered his best form.
+He became a much-maligned figure at Old Trafford in 2018-19 and then decided to join Inter Milan, where he enjoyed the best spell of his career, before returning to the Premier League, signing for Chelsea in a £100million deal.

 3. Victor Lindelof